-As millions of Americans visit far-away places, the streets and skies will be brimming with winter vacationers.
+As millions of Americans visit far-away places to reunite with family after a period of Zoom-only celebrations, the streets and skies will be brimming with winter vacationers.
 And in this case, more isn’t always merrier.
 In addition to increased numbers of travelers, the threats of adverse weather, cancelled bookings, or unexpected illness can bring any celebration to a grinding halt.
 Protect your sanity and the spirit of the season by avoiding these three holiday travel mistakes.

 There’s value in making a list and checking it twice!
 With gatherings to attend and people to visit, it’s important to stay on top of your to-dos.
 That said, jam-packed schedules can create undue stress, especially when something inevitably changes your itinerary.
 Remember that simplicity and flexibility are the keys to smooth holiday travels.

 Ensure you’re scheduling your travels at a time that makes sense for everyone.
 For some families, that means traveling during non-peak times.
 Instead of hitting the road the day before a major holiday, try taking an additional day off for travel, or traveling on the holiday to beat the worst of the rush.
 You can even plan your celebration several days (or even a few weeks) after the holiday itself!

 Additionally, paying for convenience can be a life-saver.
 For instance, booking a red-eye flight with two transfers might be the cheapest option, but if you have kids in tow, booking a direct daytime flight could be well worth the investment.
 Be honest with yourself about 1) how much hustle your family can handle, and 2) your budgetary limitations, and take those details into account before you book.